Best Baby Cribs of 2024

 6. Do follow directions.

 Following directions while assembling a crib is crucial.
-If you miss a step or do something incorrectly, it could hurt your baby.
+If you miss a step or do something incorrectly, your baby could get hurt.

 7. Don’t dangle danger.